Historic Preservation Commission

 More complex improvements that are not exempt or don't meet guidelines for the Fast Track Approval Process will need to be reviewed by the Historic Preservation Commission at a public meeting.
 Access the Historic Preservation Commission COA Application Packet and follow the steps outlined.

-Please note: Regardless of whether a COA is required or exempt, a building permit may still be required; call (630) 420-6070 for more information.
+Please note: Regardless of whether a COA is required or exempt, a building permit may still be required; call (630) 420-6100, option 2, for more information.

 Field Change Procedures